-- Italian cheese: Galbani whole milk ricotta and shredding mozarella (in Bozeman, find at Rosauer’s) and Parmigiano Reggiano (read labels to find authentic “Parmigiano Reggiano or buy pieces cut-to-order (The Gourmet Cellar in Livingston, call ahead to confirm varieties on hand, or online from Zingerman’s)
+- Italian cheese: Galbani whole milk ricotta and shredding mozarella (in Bozeman, find at Rosauer’s)

 - Stahlbush Frozen Cut Spinach

 The fun starts once you get the ingredients prepared (pasta boiled, spinach thawed, sausage cooked, cheese shredded).
-Layer into your pan: sauce, pasta, ricotta, sausage (if you’re using it), spinach, mozarella and parm.
+Layer into your pan: sauce, pasta, ricotta, sausage (if you’re using it), spinach, mozarella, and parm.
 Repeat three times, ending with cheese on top.
 Cover with foil, bake it an hour, let it rest a few minutes, then serve it for dinner.
 Here are a couple photos I snapped along the way:

 My friend Don hosted a small group of us for dinner at his apartment in San Francisco when we were all working at Oracle a long time ago.
-He used standard, wavy-edged lasagne and didn’t boil them first–I had never heard of such a thing, but it worked great.
-He emailed me his “recipe” and I wrote it up several years later when I started this blog.
+He used standard, wavy-edged lasagne and didn’t boil them first.
+I had never heard of such a thing, but it worked great.
+He emailed me his recipe and I wrote it up several years later when I started this blog.
 Return to that original if you want to skip the pre-boiling of the lasagne, or squint and go by Don’s rough guidelines:

-- 1 16 oz. container whole milk ricotta (preferably Italian, Galbani's is good)
+- 16 ounces whole milk ricotta Galbani's

-- 2 oz.
-Parmigiano Reggiano cheese, grated
+- 2 ounces Parmesan, grated